Kong/docs.konghq.com/app/_hub/kong-inc/oauth2/how-to/_oauth2rla.md

 ## Prerequisites

-* [jq](https://stedolan.github.io/jq/) is used to process JSON responses on the command line.
+* The JSON responses shown in this guide are formatted using [jq](https://stedolan.github.io/jq/) to make them easier to read.
 While useful, this tool is not necessary to complete the tasks of this tutorial.
-If you wish to proceed without `jq`, modify the commands to remove `jq` processing.
+If you want to use jq to format your responses, add `| jq` to the end of each command.
 * [Rate Limiting Advanced](/hub/kong-inc/rate-limiting-advanced) <span class="badge enterprise"></span>
 plugin.
 The advanced version provides additional features like support for the sliding window algorithm and advanced Redis support for greater performance.
 Ensure that you have installed {{site.ee_product_name}}.